Diplomarbeit, 2000, 131 Seiten

 A strategy is the pattern or plan that integrates an organisation’s major goals, policies and action sequences into cohesive whole.
 A well-formulated strategy helps marshal and allocate an organisation’s resources into a unique and viable posture based upon its relative internal competencies and shortcomings, anticipated changes in the environment, and contingent moves by intelligent opponents.

 Table 2 - 1 Famous definitions of strategy

 There are two main aspects to the business strategy, which are interrelated in real life but separable for the purpose of strategy analysis: formulation and implementation.

-putting the chosen strategy into place, supervising its pursuit, and achieving the targeted results.
-12
+Strategy implementation involves full range of managerial activities associated with putting the chosen strategy into place, supervising its pursuit, and achieving the targeted results.

 The implementation of a strategy will be left out completely, although I do realise that implementation is of crucial importance for the success of a strategy.

 There are three basics steps that lead to successful strategy formulation.
 First of all, the goals stated for a company or an individual have to be simple, consistent and also long-term.
 Secondly, strategists formulating a strategy have to understand profoundly the competitive environment.
 Having set clear goals for the company is not sufficient for success if not linked and continuously adapted to the environmental changes.
 Third requirement emphasises the necessity of effective exploitation of internal strengths while protecting areas of weaknesses, i.e. an objective appraisal of resources.

 Figure 2 - 2 Common elements of successful strategies